open-cluster-management-io/clusteradm/CONTRIBUTING.md

 ## Unit tests

-- If the unit test needs files to be executed, these files are stored under the pair `<verb>/<noun>/test/unit` like [values-fake/yaml](pkg/cmd/detach/cluster/test/unit/values-fake.yaml).
+- If the unit test needs files to be executed, these files are stored under the pair `<verb>/<noun>/test/unit`.
 A total coverage is shown when running `make test`.
 For the time being, the `cmd.go` and `client.go` are excluded from the total coverage.
 - The `make test` is part of the PR acceptance and it is launched by PROW.